Executive Election

 The Executive is the name given to the team of Full-Time officers .
 In TU Dublin Students’ Union (SU) the Officer Elections are a vote that happen every year, where all students of TU Dublin get to vote for who they would like to lead the TU Dublin SU for the next Academic Year.

 Ever wondered what a year in TU Dublin SU looks like as an elected Officer?
-Find out in the
+Find out here:

 Open the PDF below that outlines the Post Specification for all TU Dublin SU Full-Time and Part-Time Officer Positions.